michael-franke/lasting-spp/README.md

 The official call for proposals from the DFG for LaSTing is [here](https://www.dfg.de/en/news/news-topics/announcements-proposals/2025/ifr-25-32).

-Slides with additional information on content and practicalities: [here](https://www.lasting-spp.org/assets/SPP-LaSTing-info-meeting.pdf)
+Slides with additional information on content and practicalities: [here](https://www.lasting-spp.org/assets/SPP-LaSTing-info-meeting.pdf).

+A detailed project description is [here](https://www.lasting-spp.org/assets/SPP-LaSTing-info-meeting.pdf)

 ## Timeline for first funding phase: